Real Red Magic

 Even better, these partisan propaganda mills encourage tribalism by ruthlessly attacking the enemy in bad faith while giving their own a free pass no matter what.
 When your leader makes a gaffe, they’re just blunt and honest and we need to understand it in its full context.
 When your enemy says something that sounds bad when taken out of context and willfully misinterpreted, repeat it endlessly.

-In an amazing feat of projection, populism characterizes the enemy as self-interested and unscrupulous, and campaigns on rooting out this corruption.
-When it wins, it is always corrupt, even more so than what it replaces.
-It drains the messy but productive swamp only to fill it with raw sewage.
 This hypocrisy is the inevitable result of raising the bar so high that nobody could possibly pass it, and then making exceptions for themselves.
 The rejection of expertise in itself permits corruption, because appointments are made on the basis of loyalty and ideological commitment, even when that ideology is incompatible with the requirements of the job.

 Declaring all politicians (except for the pure outsiders of your populist faction) to be corrupt insiders means never having to invest in the time and effort of sorting the good from the mediocre from the bad.
 It takes no thought or research to extol unjustified distrust of our institutions.
 Declaring that only your wildest demands are acceptable for consideration as policy avoids the need to carefully analyze alternatives and consider compromises.
 It takes no thought or effort to make demands that cannot realistically be fulfilled.
 Being a populist means never having to think too hard.